BooManLag/trippit-app/README.md

 ```

 Vite automatically copies the `public` directory during `npm run build` so the `_redirects` file is included in the final `dist` output.

+## Security Policies

+The database uses row level security to keep data private.
+Alongside standard
+ownership rules, authenticated users may view basic profile details for other
+users if they share a trip or have exchanged a trip invitation.
+Only the
+`id`, `display_name` and `email` fields are intended to be accessed under this
+policy.